gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-03/index.md

-- Updated the `ecs-deploy-runner-standard-configuration` module to not define a `required_providers` block, since it doesn't have any provider resources.
+- Updated the `ecs-deploy-runner-standard-configuration` module to not define a `required_providers` block, since it doesn&apos;t have any provider resources.
 - Updated the standard configuration of `ecs-deploy-runner` to allow calling `--help` without option args on scripts within EDR
 - Added the ability to pass through additional flags to go test command when using `run-go-tests`